EnsurityTechnologies/xsensedoc/content/en/docs/conf/AMS/Privileged_Users.md

 weight: 750
 ---

 As the default configuration, every user imported into the XSense IdP portal through the AD are required to utilize any one of the authentication method such as ThinC-AUTH biometric security keys for signing into Windows PCs through XSense CPP.
-However, administrators and temporary users who are added or imported into this special group will have the privilege to bypass multi-factor authentication (MFA) or biometric sign-in when signing in to Windows PCs using their AD credentials where XSense CPP is installed.
+However, administrators and temporary users who are added or imported into this special group will have the privilege to bypass multi-factor authentication (MFA) or biometric sign-in, when signing in to Windows PCs using their AD credentials where XSense CPP is installed.

 XSense offers two categories of user groups for authentication bypass: Whitelisted users and Admin users.